nicsnet/battery-measurements-api/README.md

 ### Running the battery-measurements-api outside of docker with the provided mysql
 For normal development:
  1. Run `docker-compose up -d db`
- 2. For the first run, run `lein run migrate`.
- 3. Run `lein repl`.
+ 2. Run `lein repl`.
 This can take a few minutes the first time.
- 4. When you see `user=>`, you have a running prompt.
+ 3. When you see `user=>`, you have a running prompt.
 Run `(start)`
- 5. Now the service should be up and running at [http://localhost:3000](http://localhost:3000)
+ 4. Now the service should be up and running at [http://localhost:3000](http://localhost:3000)
- 6. You can connect to the nREPL with the editor of your choice:
+ 5. You can connect to the nREPL with the editor of your choice:
      - In vim, you can use [Vim Fireplace](https://github.com/tpope/vim-fireplace) to `:Connect` to the nREPL port
      - In emacs/spacemacs you can use `M-x cider-connect` assuming you have cider installed (with spacemacs, enable the `clojure` layer and you can use the shortcut `, s c`)
      - In IntelliJ with Cursive you can connect with a Remote REPL using a Leiningen REPL Port (see [the Cursive REPL documentation](https://cursive-ide.com/userguide/images/remote-repl-config.png))
-     - You can also type things into the same terminal window you typed `(init)` and `(start)` in, but this can be less powerful.
+     - You can also type things into the same terminal window you typed `(start)` in, but this can be less powerful.